fernanda-veiga/wheres-waldo/README.md

-# Frontend Mentor - Interactive pricing component solution
+# The Odin Project - Where's Waldo (A Photo Tagging App)

-This is a solution to the [Interactive pricing component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-pricing-component-t0m8PIyY8).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a solution to the [Where's Waldo (A Photo Tagging App) project](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/where-s-waldo-a-photo-tagging-app) from [The Odin Project](https://www.theodinproject.com/paths) JavaScript curriculum.

 ## Table of contents